-Guy Barnard, Tim Gibson and Greg Kuhl from the Global Property Equities Team discuss how COVID-19 is impacting the rental residential sector from both a landlord and tenant perspective and offer their views on the longer-term investment case for the sector.
+Guy Barnard, Tim Gibson and Greg Kuhl from the Global Property Equities Team discuss how COVID-19 is impacting the rental residential sector from both a landlord and tenant perspective and the longer-term investment case for the sector.

 - Residential rent collection levels to date have been stable, highlighting the general durability of the residential sector even during times of crisis.

-- While the regulatory landscape will evolve and may prove unpredictable, we believe the high levels of service and commitment to tenant welfare demonstrated during the crisis will foster a more balanced debate.
+- While the regulatory landscape will evolve and may prove unpredictable, the team hopes the high levels of service and commitment to tenant welfare demonstrated during the crisis will create a more balanced debate.

-We have seen many apartment landlords commendably establish hardship relief programs to aid tenants.
-This can be in the form of temporary rent deferral arrangements and flexible payment plans, as well as not raising rents.
-Furthermore, some companies are safely meeting the needs of prospective residents via tech-enabled self-guided and virtual touring, while paperless contracts have helped facilitate contactless leasing.
-We have seen evidence that occupancy levels appear to be proving stable through the current economic downturn; several companies recently reported an increase in retention levels (i.e., more residents choosing to renew leases versus moving out) and an improvement in new leasing trends following a slowdown in early April.
+We have seen many apartment landlords commendably establish hardship relief programmes to aid tenants.
+This can be in the form of temporary rent deferral arrangements, flexible payment plans in the short term, as well as not raising rents.
+Furthermore, some companies are safely meeting the needs of prospective residents via technologically-enabled self-guided and virtual touring, and paperless contracts, facilitating contactless leasing.
+We have seen evidence that occupancy levels appear to be proving stable through the current economic downturn; several companies recently reported an increase in retention levels — more residents choosing to renew leases versus moving out, and an improvement in new leasing trends following a slowdown in early April.

-So, while many of us are eager to spend more time outside of our homes, the residential sector’s needs-driven characteristics, generally high levels of tenant retention and technology-enabled operating platforms may warrant a longer-term “stay” for property investors.
+So, while many of us are eager to spend more time outside of our homes, the residential sector’s needs-driven characteristics, generally high levels of tenant retention, and technology-enabled operating platforms may warrant a longer- term ‘stay’ in homes for property investors.